 by Abby Sakovich M.S., CCC-SLP

-them.
-The American Speech-Language-Hearing Association’s (ASHA) campaign,
+treat them.
+The American Speech-Language-Hearing Association's (ASHA)

 Signs of a Language Disorder